brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 2.0.15 - TUESDAY, 15th NOVEMBER 2022 =
-* Improvement: Global - Updated the highlighter color for Spectra blocks.
+* Improvement: Info Box - Added Responsive feature to the Info Box icon width setting.
-* Improvement: Responsive Conditions - Added slanted lines to identify hidden blocks for each device type in the editor.
+* Improvement: Info Box - Added a background type selector for the call-to-action.
-* Improvement: Post Grid/Carousel/Masonry - Added support to edit the button labels directly in the editor.
+* Improvement: Info Box - Added a toggle to show/hide the call-to-action icons.
 * Improvement: Call To Action - Added support to edit the button labels directly in the editor.
-* Improvement: Post Timeline - Added support to edit the button labels directly in the editor.
-* Improvement: Info Box - Added Responsive feature to the Info Box icon width setting.
-* Improvement: Call to Action - Added a toggle to show/hide the button icon.
+* Improvement: Call To Action - Added a toggle to show/hide the button icon.
 * Improvement: FAQ - Added a background type selector for the question-answer container.
 * Improvement: Forms - Added a background type selector for the submit button.
+* Improvement: Post Carousel/Grid/Masonry - Added support to edit the button labels directly in the editor.
-* Improvement: Info Box - Added a background type selector for the call-to-action.
+* Improvement: Post Carousel/Grid/Masonry - Added a background type selector for the call-to-action.
-* Improvement: Info Box - Added a toggle to show/hide the call-to-action icons.
 * Improvement: Post Carousel - Added a background type selector.
+* Improvement: Post Timeline - Added support to edit the button labels directly in the editor.
-* Improvement: Post Grid/Carousel/Masonry - Added a background type selector for the call-to-action.
+* Improvement: Responsive Conditions - Added slanted lines to identify hidden blocks for each device type in the editor.
+* Improvement: Text Control - Updated and Implemented a new and improved Text Control across Spectra settings for a more consistent user interface.
 * Improvement: Global - Implemented CLS for all the blocks which have an image tag.
-* New: Introducing the Text Control in the settings panels for a more consistent user interface.
-* Fix: Admin Dashboard - Prevented the font selection dropdown from getting cut off when expanded.
+* Improvement: Global - Updated the highlighter color for Spectra blocks.
+* Fix: Image - Resolved the issue where the negative margins are ineffective inside a Container.
+* Fix: Info Box - Resolved an issue with the title being disabled in the editor when the paragraph tag is used.
+* Fix: Call To Action - Resolved the second button CSS style issue on the front end.
+* Fix: Marketing Button - Resolved the issue with the Blocksy Theme where the block does not remain in the stacked order.
+* Fix: Post Carousel/Grid/Masonry - Resolved the article tag class conflict with the TranslatePress plugin.
 * Fix: Table Of Contents - Resolved an issue regarding the marker alignments.
-* Fix: Marketing Button - Resolved the issue with the Blocksy Theme where the block does not remain in the stacked order.
+* Fix: Tabs - Resolved the aria mismatch issue with Lighthouse.
-* Fix: Call To Action - Resolved the second button CSS style issue on the front end.
-* Fix: Global - Resolved the scroll-to-specific-block feature not working when switching between desktop/tablet/mobile.
-* Fix: Post Grid/Carousel/Masonry - Resolved the article tag class conflict with the TranslatePress plugin.
 * Fix: Presets - Updated presets to remove the override for background color, box-shadow color, text content and even selected icons.
-* Fix: Info Box - Resolved an issue with the title being disabled in the editor when the paragraph tag is used.
-* Fix: Tabs - Resolved the aria mismatch issue with Lighthouse.
-* Fix: Image - Resolved the issue where the negative margins are ineffective inside a Container.
 * Fix: Responsive Conditions - Resolved an issue where the responsive conditions do not save when using a Legacy Block.
 * Fix: Global - Removed the deprecated "__experimentalGetSettings" and used "getSettings" for date controls.
+* Fix: Global - Resolved the scroll-to-specific-block feature not working when switching between desktop/tablet/mobile.
 * Fix: Global - Prevented most blocks from encountering an issue with the react hook "withSelect".
+* Fix: Admin Dashboard - Prevented the font selection dropdown from getting cut off when expanded.

 = 2.0.14 - TUESDAY, 08th NOVEMBER 2022 =
 * Improvement: Compatibility with WordPress 6.1.